Cart

 3. Economy and smart shopping (22%)

-Although price remains important, today it is more about "value for money" – buying high-quality products (often premium brands) at an attractive price rather than saving out of necessity.
-Branded used products in excellent condition are the quintessence of smart shopping.
+Although price remains important, today it’s more about "value for money" – buying high-quality products (often premium brands) at an attractive price, rather than saving out of necessity.
+Branded used products in excellent condition are the essence of smart shopping.

 3.3.
 Purchase Channels